barryclark/jekyll-now/_includes/bio.md

-I'm a Junior in Mechanical Engineering at the University of Illinois at Urbana-Champaign.
-I'm currently studying Sustainability Engineering and Computational Fluid Dynamics at KTH Royal Institute of Technology in Stockholm, Sweden.
+I'm a Junior in [Mechanical Engineering](http://mechanical.illinois.edu/) at the [University of Illinois at Urbana-Champaign](http://illinois.edu/).
+I'm currently studying Sustainability Engineering and Computational Fluid Dynamics at [KTH Royal Institute of Technology](https://www.kth.se/) in Stockholm, Sweden.

-In the past, I've seen employment as
+In the past, I've seen employment as:

  - a web programmer at the [Cognitive Computation Group](http://cogcomp.cs.illinois.edu/),
  - a research assistant with the [Continuous Casting Consortium](http://ccc.illinois.edu/),